-Steve Hobbs leads in WA Secretary of State race
+Steve Hobbs leads in WA secretary of state race

 A crowded field of Republicans split the conservative vote in the August primary election allowing Anderson to advance to the general election.

-State Rep. Brad Klippert, a Republican from Kennewick who wants to ban mail voting and who has falsely claimed widespread fraud in the 2020 election, ran a write-in campaign and had 2.9% on election night.
+State Rep. Brad Klippert, a Republican from Kennewick who wants to ban mail voting and who has falsely claimed widespread fraud in the 2020 election, ran a write-in campaign.
+All write-in candidates had 3.1% of the vote in early counts.

 Over a four-year term, the secretary of state supervises and certifies elections, registers businesses and nonprofits and preserves the state’s historical records.